 To access this collection you will need to ask for assistance from the Enquiries desk staff at the Mount Lawley Campus Library and present your University ID card.
 Materials in this collection are not for loan.

 A separate collection of sound recordings, music scores, music books and journals is located at the Mount Lawley Campus Library.

 The collection mostly features classical music, jazz and musical theatre.
 Music scores are arranged according to the British Catalogue of Music (BCM) numbering system.
 Music sound recordings are arranged numerically by an X sequence of numbers (for LP records) or a Y sequence (for CDs and cassettes).
 Listening facilities are provided adjacent to the music collection.

 The purpose of this collection is to preserve and make available for scholars and researchers of the future, material in the following categories:

 The collection also includes donations from several individuals associated with education in Western Australia: P. Barrett, Clive Hamer, Keith McLean, Thomas Sten, and Neil Traylen.

-Donated to ECU by Dharmasoka Laksiri Jayasuriya, consists of materials on immigration and multiculturalism.
+Donated to ECU by Dharmasoka Laksiri Jayasuriya, this collection consists of materials on immigration and multiculturalism.
 A second donation of material was received from the Office of Multicultural Affairs.
-Items are housed on Level 4 at the Mount Lawley campus Library.
+Items are housed on Level 4 at the Mount Lawley Campus Library.
 Items are not for loan.